 As independent bodies, Ombudspersons for Children have the remit to report on any failures or omissions by national/regional authorities and to encourage the use of CRIA among all public bodies, to safeguard and promote the rights of all children.
 In 2020, ENOC is thus extensively working on mapping the situation regarding CRIA within the ENOC membership and formulating recommendations based on this analytical work.

-This Seminar will be the opportunity for participating ENOC members to share their knowledge, discuss and prepare the basis of the future ENOC Statement on the working theme.
-ENOC members with extensive experience on CRIA will be called upon to share concrete case studies or materials that would help drawing up a list of common recommendations aiming at providing guidance to states on how to implement CRIA.
+This Seminar was the opportunity for participating ENOC members to share their knowledge, discuss and prepare the basis of the future ENOC Statement on the working theme.
+ENOC members with extensive experience on CRIA were called upon to share concrete case studies or materials that would help drawing up a list of common recommendations aiming at providing guidance to states on how to implement CRIA.

 The Office of the Children and Young People's Commissioner (CYPCS) is leading the work on CRIA supported by Ms. Lisa Payne, external independent expert advisor.